queengooborg/PlusTiC-Reforged/README.md

 Tinkers' Construct itself doesn't support Fabric/Quilt, so...definitely not.

 If Tinker's Construct _did_ introduce support for Fabric/Quilt, however, I probably still wouldn't implement support.
-It's not because I dislike those modloaders, but rather that this is 100% a hobby project, and I just don't have the time to learn a completely new modloader.
+It's not because I dislike those modloaders, but rather that this is 100% a hobby project, and I just don't have the time to learn different modloaders.

 ### For versions of Minecraft that NeoForge is available, will you port it to the original Forge too?

 I don't particularly plan to support the original Forge from Minecraft 1.20.2 and up, which are the versions that NeoForge is available for.
-While it should "just work" as they share similar codebases (at least at first), my time to work on this is limited.
+While it should "just work" as they share similar codebases (at least for now), my time to work on this is limited.

 ### Are you going to add code that blocks a specific player's UUID from joining servers?